chainq/daynaport-amiga/README.md

 **however** To use the new BATCH transfer speed for increased speed:
 - Create or rename your NE4 file to AM4 - "AM" is for "Amiga"
 - Optionally play with some of the new settings in the prefs file, eg: DATASIZE
+- TIP: Actually performs better with priority set to 0!

 ### OLD!!!!
 Setup Guides:
 - [YouTube video by Retronaut](https://www.youtube.com/watch?v=FDtqd04bq-k)